 The Qwyrk model creates a “virtuous circle” for three key constituencies, said Checkeris: Content creators, consumers and advertisers.

-“The creators and owners of the [audio clip] get a brand new and unduplicated revenue stream, a new way of making money on an existing asset,” said Checkeris.
+“The creators and owners of the get a brand new and unduplicated revenue stream, a new way of making money on an existing asset,” said Checkeris.
 “They don’t need more stores or streaming services.”
 In addition, any full-length music track shared via Qwyrk can be purchased through the major online retailers iTunes and Amazon.

 Consumers, meanwhile, get free access to premium content that lets them add what he called “sparkle and lustre” to their digital communications.